There is no dish that symbolizes Penang more than char kuey teow.

 The stall is manned by a husband and wife team.
 He cooks and she takes orders and sous chefs him.
 It’s amazing to watch them work together.
 They work in perfect unison.
 She throws in the ingredients at just the right moments.
 His job is to man the wok and cook them just right.
 As a result, each batch is made very fast.

 A local friend said that this used to be the best char kuey teow stall in this area.
 But he feels like it has slightly gone down since.
 “20 years ago, it was one of the Penang must haves.
 Husband and wife getting old now,” he said.
-Still, I thought this was decent, though the noodles may have been just a little bit soft for my liking.
+I think it’s decent to fill a craving, though the noodles are a little bit soft for my liking.

 Contender #2: Joo Hooi Cafe, Georgetown

 Where: 475 Jalan Penang, George Town